T. Graham Brown: Musical career

 Brown's second album for the label, Brilliant Conversationalist, followed a year later.
-Although none of its singles went to Number One, it accounted for three more Top Ten hits in its title track, followed by "She Couldn't Love Me Anymore" and "Last Resort".
-A third album, 1988's Come as You Were, produced his third and final Number One in "Darlene".
-Then came the No. 7 title track and No. 30 "Never Say Never".
-In early 1990, he sang guest vocals on the multi-artist charity single "Tomorrow's World", as well as Tanya Tucker's single "Don't Go Out", from her album Tennessee Woman.
+Although none of its singles went to number one, it accounted for three more top-10 hits in its title track, followed by "She Couldn't Love Me Anymore" and "Last Resort".
+A third album, 1988's Come as You Were, produced his third and final number one in "Darlene".
+Then came the number-seven title track and number 30 "Never Say Never".
+In early 1990, he sang guest vocals on the multiartist charity single "Tomorrow's World", as well as Tanya Tucker's single "Don't Go Out", from her album Tennessee Woman.

-1990 also saw the release of his next album, Bumper to Bumper.
-This album's lead-off single "If You Could Only See Me Now" went Top Ten with a No. 6 peak, but the other singles — the No. 18 "Moonshadow Road" and No. 53 "I'm Sending One Up for You" — did not fare as well, with the latter being his first single to land outside the Top 40.
+The release of his next album, Bumper to Bumper, in 1990 had its lead-off single "If You Could Only See Me Now" go to the top 10 with a number-six peak, but two other singles — the number-18 "Moonshadow Road" and number-53 "I'm Sending One Up for You" — did not fare as well, with the latter being his first single to land outside the top 40.
 That same year, he also released an unsuccessful greatest-hits package.
-His next album, You Can't Take It with You, only accounted for the No. 31 "With This Ring" before he exited Capitol in 1991.
+His next album, You Can't Take It with You, only accounted for the number-31 "With This Ring" before he left Capitol in 1991.

 Brown did not record another album until 1998's Wine into Water on the Intersound label.
-This album produced four more singles for him, although the No. 44 title track was the highest-charting single from it.
-The subject matter of the lyrics of the song surrounded Brown's then ongoing fight against alcoholism.
+This album produced four more singles for him, although the number-44 title track was the highest-charting single from it.
+The subject matter of the lyrics of the song surrounded Brown's then-ongoing fight against alcoholism.
 He then released two more independent albums: The Next Right Thing in 2003 and The Present in 2006.